Universalism - Deceptive Teaching

 maligns God‘s character before the world.

-It rather affirms God's nature as a JUST JUDGE who will punish the unrepentant sinner!
+It rather affirms God's nature as a Just Judge who will punish the unrepentant sinner!
+Further, Hell is not eternal.
+The lake of fire is.

 contradicts His unending and unfailing love for all people.